mrbean-233/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ## 📌 Project Overview

-This project builds a safe virtual cybersecurity lab using VirtualBox and Kali Linux.
+This project builds a safe virtual cybersecurity lab using Oracle VirtualBox and Kali Linux.

-The goal is to create a secure space to run security tools, scan networks, hunt for system flaws, and practice defense methods repeatedly without any real-world risk.
+The goal is to create a safe and controlled space to practice security testing tools and methods repeatedly without any real-world risk.

 ---